python-gitlab/python-gitlab/docs/api-usage.rst

 Rate limits
 -----------

-python-gitlab will obey the rate limit of the GitLab server by default.
-On receiving a 429 response (Too Many Requests), python-gitlab will sleep for the amount of time in the Retry-After header, that GitLab sends back.
+python-gitlab obeys the rate limit of the GitLab server by default.
+On receiving a 429 response (Too Many Requests), python-gitlab sleeps for the amount of time in the Retry-After header that GitLab sends back.

 If you don't want to wait, you can disable the rate-limiting feature, by supplying the ``obey_rate_limit`` argument.

 .. code-block:: python